uSafi/Drawing-With-Winforms-.NET-5/README.md

   - (More figure types can be added through implementing IShape interface).
 - Drawing in Manual mode or Free mode (Set points for the figure, or just move the mouse to see the shape freely drawn and sized)
 - Draw One figure at a time, or in Continuous connected figures.
-- Select color for figures.
-- Select thickness for figures.
+- Select Stroke, Thickness, Fill to figures.
 - Moving drawn figures around.
 - Undo\Redo drawn figures.
 - Reset Canvas.